How to Detach a Session in Tmux: 4 Comprehensive Methods

 TL;DR

-To detach a session in Tmux, you can try these four methods:
+To detach Tmux session, you can try these four methods:

-Read the article below to learn how to detach a session in tmux and discover common errors with possible solutions.
+Read the article below to learn how to detach Tmux session and discover common errors with possible solutions.

 1. Shortcut Key Combination